On the Robustness of Second-Price Auctions in Prior-Independent Mechanism Design: Introduction

 In particular, the present paper focuses on the classical mechanism design setting in which a seller wants to sell a good to $n$ buyers.
 The buyers' valuations are unknown to the seller and are assumed to be drawn from a joint distribution $\mathbf{F}$.
 In the classical mechanism design literature, $\mathbf{F}$ is assumed to be known to the seller and the buyers.
 Here, we consider a prior-independent setting: while we still assume that the buyers' valuations are drawn from a distribution, the buyers and the seller do not know this distribution.
 We will only assume that the seller knows that the distribution belongs to a class $\mathcal{F}$ (we will analyze many such classes).
 Similarly, we will assume that the buyers do not know the underlying joint distribution.
 We will therefore focus only on mechanisms that are \textit{dominant strategy incentive compatible} (DSIC): each buyer finds it optimal to report the truth independent of all the other buyers' valuations and strategies.

 To quantify the performance of mechanisms, we will focus on the worst-case \textit{regret}, or the difference between the ideal expected revenue the seller could have collected with knowledge of the buyers' valuations and the expected revenue garnered by the actual mechanism.
-Because the seller does not know the distribution, we assume the seller selects the mechanism that performs well against any element in the class of distribution $\mathcal{F}$.
+Because the seller does not know the distribution, we assume the seller selects the mechanism that performs well against any element in the class of distribution.
 In more detail, we take a minimax approach: the seller selects a mechanism that minimizes the \textit{worst-case} regret over all admissible distributions.
+We refer to Section~\ref{subsec:intro-model-discuss} for discussions on the choices of the benchmark, objective, as well as our informational assumptions.

-Thus, our problem can be understood as a zero-sum game between the seller, who selects a mechanism, and Nature, who best-responds by choosing a distribution.
-We focus on bounded valuations and, within this space, we consider a broad set of natural classes of joint distributions of valuations: independent and identically distributed (i.i.d.) distributions, mixtures of i.i.d.~distributions, affiliated and exchangeable distributions, exchangeable distributions, and all joint distributions.
+Our problem can be understood as a zero-sum game between the seller, who selects a mechanism, and Nature, who best-responds by choosing a distribution.
+We focus on bounded valuations and in this class, we will also consider a broad set of natural classes of joint distributions of valuations: independent and identically distributed (i.i.d.) distributions, mixtures of i.i.d.~distributions, affiliated and exchangeable distributions, exchangeable distributions, and all joint distributions.
 We aim to characterize the minimax optimal mechanism and its associated performance.